-HSCMD oversees multiple programs in Miami-Dade County, including Connect and Healthy Start.
-Special projects include the Moving Beyond Depression and the Fetal Infant Mortality Review Project (FIMR).
-In addition, HSCMD conducts professional development trainings for healthcare and other Maternal, Infant, and Child Health professionals.
+HSCMD oversees multiple programs in Miami-Dade County, including Connect, Healthy Start, Moving Beyond Depression, the Fetal Infant Mortality Review (FIMR) Project, and the Neonatal Abstinence Syndrome/Substance Exposed Newborn (NAS/SEN) Project.
+Additional outreach programs are also available to serve our community.

 Connect Program: Through universal screenings, Connect identifies needs and links families to the programs that best serve them.
 This coordinated intake and referral process ensures the best fit for families and streamlines access to services.
 At the same time, it improves program enrollment and retention rates, reduces duplication of efforts, and builds a broader early childhood system of care in Florida.
 Connect helps pregnant women, caregivers, and families with young children by providing a one-stop entry point for needed services, such as education and support in childbirth, newborn care, parenting, child development, food and nutrition, mental health, and financial self-sufficiency.
+A total of 43,070 prenatal women and infants were referred and processed between July 1, 2021 and June 30, 2022.

-- The Connect program provided the following services to pregnant women and infants July 1, 2019 June 30, 2020: - o 38,302 prenatal women and infants were referred - 15,825 clients were successfully contacted - 4,483 families were referred to long term intensive home visiting programs - 2,540 families were directly referred to the WIC Program for nutritional services delay in development through this program.
+Healthy Start Program: Education, support and proven interventions are provided to expecting and new families who are at-risk of a poor birth outcome or delay in development through this program.
 Common issues or conditions that occur during pregnancy or in infancy are the primary focus.
 Screening, offered by prenatal care providers and hospitals, helps to identify families that could benefit from the program.
 Healthy Start is voluntary and available to all eligible families regardless of their insurance coverage or citizenship.
 Families can participate in Healthy Start beginning in pregnancy and until their baby reaches age 1.
 Services can be extended if needed up to age 3.